groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.options/delimitedtexteditoptions/convertdatetimedata/_index.md

 ---
 ## DelimitedTextEditOptions.ConvertDateTimeData property

 Gets or sets a value that indicates whether the string in text-based document is converted to the date data.
-Default is false.
+Default is `false`.

 ```csharp
 public bool ConvertDateTimeData { get; set; }